chrislim1914/hook-backend/README.md

 allgamegeek, geeknation, hook site backend using PHP Lumen Framework

+## Hook
+hook is a site intented for korean, japanese and chinese expat living in the philippines this site offer

+* News from
+    Rappler.com
+    Cnnphilippines.com
+    Abs-cbn.com
+    Mb.com.ph
+    Bworldonline.com
+    Businessmirror.com.ph
+    CNN
+    Bbc.com
+    Al Jazeera English

+* Buy and Sell from
+    carousell.ph only
+    hook

+* Advertisement

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.